 Like in real estate: it is all about location, probably more than we think.
 Remembering to book a meeting room - if needed - is a good start.
 It also has to be a large enough room and with the right equipment.
 Needless to say, nothing kicks off a meeting in a bad way, than if there is no screen to share on.

 The meeting could also be held in a more informal way.
 Sometimes in an open space or an empty office.
-You can even take a walk while having a meeting, this is done too little in my opinion.
+You can even take a walk while having a meeting, this is done too little in my opinion (I also do it too little myself!).

-Some companies only work online and most (due to the Corona pandemic) have been forced to work online.
+Some companies only work online and most have been forced to work online in recent years (due to the Corona pandemic).
 This really puts your company to the test whether it has the adequate tooling for online meetings and collaboration.
 Whether you use teams or zoom, these tools need to work flawlessly in order to have an effective meeting.

 2. Create an agenda

 It is always a good idea to have an agenda for a meeting.
 This lets attendees prepare if they need to.
 It also gives the attendees a heads up on what is going to unfold.
 Another valuable trait of an agenda is that people can decline the meeting if it is irrelevant for them.
 This way no one shows up to a meeting they were not supposed to be in.
-Having an empty agenda leaves attendees clueless whether they have to go or not.
+Having an empty agenda leaves attendees clueless whether they have to go or not, they have no clue if they will miss out on something.
 This is especially the case if the meeting is organised by their boss, as employees will usually attend what their boss invites them to.

 An agenda also serves as a guideline throughout the meeting.
 How do you know if you are off topic, if you do not have an agenda?
-Meetings without agendas have a tendency to go off-topic (which is odd as there is no topic) and ends up being another meeting than you anticipated.
+Meetings without agendas have a tendency to go off-topic (which is odd as there is no topic) and end up being a different meeting than you anticipated.
 An agenda serves as a guideline for the meeting, making sure you discuss the right topics in a prioritised manner.
+Another way to think of the agenda is to think of what the objective of the meeting is and what needs to be done in order to reach it.

 3. Be prepared